blevergood/Advent-of-Code/2023/Day 5 - If You Give A Seed A Fertilizer/README.md

 Your puzzle answer was **`510109797`**.

 ## Part Two

+_Find the minimum output, but you're given a range of inputs instead of a list._

 Everyone will starve if you only plant such a small number of seeds.
 Re-reading the almanac, it looks like the seeds: line actually describes **ranges of seed numbers**.